TIBCOSoftware/mashling-recipes/recipes/consul/mashling-consul-integration/README.md

 ## Setup

+Consul agent can be accessed from different machine by hosting consul using '-client' option.
 Run consul agent using below command.
-Consul agent can be accessed from different machine by hosting consul using '-client <HOSTIP>' option.
 ```
 consul agent -dev -client <HOSTIP>
 ```